AlexsLemonade/scpca-nf/custom-celltype-references.md

 There are several parameter values you will have to set either in your [configuration file](./external-instructions.md#configuration-files) or at the command line when running `scpca-nf`:

-- `params.singler_reference_label`: A name describing the label used during `SingleR` model training.
-If you do not have a particular name for your labels, you can simply provide `""`, _but you MUST provide a non-default value for this parameter_ unless you are not performing cell type annotation with `SingleR`.
 - `params.singler_models_dir`: The path/uri to the directory that contains your `<singler_reference_name>_model.rds`.
 This value should _not include_ the file name itself.
 For example, if the path to your file is `/path/to/reference/<singler_reference_name>_model.rds`, only provide the value `/path/to/reference`.